-The Washington Health Alliance (WHA), a purchaser-led regional health improvement collaborative and previous grantee, will continue to partner with the Washington State Medical Association (WSMA), another former grantee, to use Choosing Wisely to improve health care in Washington state.
+The Washington Health Alliance (the Alliance), a purchaser-led regional health improvement collaborative and previous grantee, partnered with the Washington State Medical Association (WSMA) to use Choosing Wisely to improve health care in Washington state.
 Both were grantees in the first round of Choosing Wisely grants.

-- providing transparent and timely feedback to clinicians with the provider organizations about their ordering practices;
+- providing transparent and timely feedback to clinicians within the health systems about their ordering practices;

 - testing clinical decision support strategies in their electronic medical record systems; and